Aadem-Isai/BeautifulBill/README.md

 ⚖️ Legal Disclaimer
 This calculator is for educational and informational purposes only.
 Tax laws are complex and subject to change.
 Always consult with a qualified tax professional for advice specific to your situation.
-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Development Guidelines

-Fork the repository
-Create a feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 🐛 Bug Reports & Feature Requests
 Please use the GitHub Issues page to report bugs or request features.
 📞 Support
-For support, please open an issue on GitHub or contact [your-email@example.com].
+For support, please open an issue on GitHub or contact [isai.aadem05@gmail.com].
 🔄 Version History
 v1.0.0